 Mastering Mixed Games – Dylan Linde

 If we could only recommend one resource for both beginners to mixed games and existing players looking to improve, it is Dylan Linde’s outstanding book.
 Linde provides both basic and advanced strategies for all games, including some of the more obscure ones you may only find in a live setting (Badeucey, Badacey).
 For under $40, The amount of information provided is invaluable.
+You can read our review of the book here.

 This 2014 book may have flown under the radar, but it’s still available and an outstanding resource for both beginners and experienced players alike.
 It is incredibly thorough, going through the basics of each game before diving into deeper strategy.
 It’s a beefy book at almost 700 pages, but don’t let the size scare you.
 It’s well worth the read, and a great value also at under $40.